 Getting fully reimbursed

-To ensure that you are fully reimbursed for each family's cost of participation, if you decide to allow participants to reimburse you via PayPal, you should be careful to specify that they must send the money as a Personal Payment Owed.
+To ensure that you are fully reimbursed for each family's cost of participation, if you decide to allow participants to reimburse you via PayPal, you should be careful to specify that they must select the "I'm sending money to family or friends" option if you are to be fully reimbursed.
 See our suggested payment instructions for an example on how to do this.

-Participants who have not linked their PayPal account to a bank account won't have the option of sending a Personal Transfer.
+Participants who have not linked their PayPal account to a bank account won't have the option of making a personal transfer.
 In that case, you should direct them to mail a check or to reimburse you for the fees as well as the total due.
 There are a number of different PayPal fee calculators available that make calculating those fees quick and easy.
-One that is easily available on the web is Ryan Olbe's PayPal Fee Calculator.
+One that is easily available on the web is The Fee Calculator.

-If you choose not to accept PayPal, you may get get occasional complaints from participants who feel that your choice is an inconvenience or annoyance to them.
-Usually they simply don't understand that that accepting PayPal can have financial consequences for the organizer, as well as be the cause of time consuming problems.
-You may direct them to this page for more information if you like.
+If you choose not to accept PayPal, you may receive occasional complaints from participants who feel that your choice is an inconvenience or annoyance to them.
+Usually they simply don't understand that accepting PayPal can have financial consequences for the organizer, as well as be the cause of time consuming problems.
+You may direct them to this page for more information.